hmoskva/nextjs-image-processor/README.md

 npm install
 ```

+3. Create a `.env.local` file, using the [example file](..env.example.txt) as guide.

-3. Run the app locally.
+4. Run the app locally.

 ```
 npm start